 - Make sure if you have children to instruct them not to touch or feed the rats if you suspect an infestation.

 Rats can be identified by droppings, holes or markings on food boxes, strange noises in walls, sofas or other fixtures, trails of urine, crumbs, rodent-like teeth marks on items, damage to books or paper, torn-up fabric, and bits of food hoarded in secluded spots.

 Numerous types of traps and rat poisons are readily available, but not advised.
 These things are dangerous, and when set up improperly they can be inhumane to the rats.
 It’s best to hire a licensed pest control expert for the job.

 Pest Control Toronto – The Exterminators Inc. will work with you to get rid of rats without damaging your house or posing a risk to your pets or children.

 Avoid quick internet fixes and do-it-yourself solutions like bleach traps or peanut butter jar traps.
 It is also heavily inadvisable to try to feed the rats yourself in an attempt to lure them out or “domesticate” them.
 Hand-feeding wild rats poses a serious risk of being bitten or scratched.

-Rats, as we all know, are hardy and have the uncanny ability to thrive in any environment and can multiply quickly.
+Rats, as we all know, are hardy and have the uncanny ability to thrive in any environment, and can multiply quickly.
 Usually, rats are often not noticed up to the point of infestation.
 In winter times, rats tend to move indoors.
 Rats attack crops and grains in farms as well as processed food kept in the homes, stores, restaurants, and shops.
-They also contaminate stored food with their fur, urine, or faeces.
+They also contaminate stored food with their fur, urine, or feces.

 What to Use To Kill Rats – Snap Traps and Bait Stations